Saturday 28 June 2014

 In ordinary circumstances, prices would match that demand.
 Take the recent announcement that Kate Bush is doing some live shows for the first time since 1979 - that is literally a once in a lifetime chance for many fans, yet ticket prices will not reflect that at all.
 Whatever price they go on sale for could easily be quintupled, so why aren't concert promoters, managers, venue facilitators and ticket agencies hiking up the prices when they know that they'd still sell out?

-I don't know for sure what the answer is, but I have a few ideas.
+I have a few ideas.
 Clearly, promoters, managers, venue facilitators and ticket agencies want to make as much money as possible, but that doesn't' mean it will necessarily be reflected in higher ticket prices.
 Hiking up ticket prices would constitute a short-term gain, but I'm supposing it would involve a concomitant long-term disadvantage, although I'm not sure what.

 Perhaps the artists and associate colleagues don't want to incur negative publicity by giving the impression that they'll rip off fans.